groussea/sand6py/README.md

     - `utils`  Generic utilities (String and file manipulation, etc)
     - `geo`    Geometric tools (Meshes, fields, tensors)
     - `solve`  Tools for solving LCP and DCFP
+	- `simu`   Generic MPM simulation tools
-	- `simu`   Proper simulation
+	- `mono`   Proper monophasic granular simulation implementation
 	- `visu`   Tools for visualizing simulation results
 	- `gl`     OpenGL drawing code
+	- `2d` and `3d` Specialized code for each dimension
   - `apps`   Source code of individual applications
   - `scenes` Sample configuration files
   - `tests`  Unit tests
   - `cmake`  CMake modules
-  - `vendor` Copies of external header-only libraries, [Eigen] [1] and [So-bogus] [2]
+  - `vendor` (tarballs only) Copies of external header-only libraries, [Eigen] [1] and [So-bogus] [2]

 ## Relevant files
-At this stage, the documentation is still very scarce; however, sections that are the most relevant to the article have been more densely annotated.
+At this stage, the documentation is still very scarce; however, sections that are the most relevant to the article have been more thoroughly annotated.

-The reader interested in the implementation of the main simulation loop should start with the method `Simulation::step()` defined in the file `src/simu/Simu.cc`.
+The reader interested in the implementation of the main simulation loop should start with the method `Simulation::step()` defined in the file `src/simu/Simu.cc`, and the specialization of he corresponding virtual methods in `mono/MonoSimu.cc`.
-Methods for reading data from particles, splitting, merging and moving them are can be found in `simu/DynParticles.cc`.
+Methods for reading data from particles, splitting, merging and moving them can be found in `simu/DynParticles.cc`.
-The code for computing the end-of-step velocities and stresses lies mostly inside the `PhaseSolver::solve()` function from the file `simu/PhaseSolver.cc`.
+The code for computing the end-of-step velocities and stresses lies mostly inside the `PhaseSolver::solve()` function from the file `mono/PhaseSolver.cc`.
-Bindings for the external DFCP solver are in `solve/Primal.cc`.
+Bindings for the external DCFP solver are in `solve/FrictionSolver.cc`.

+Concerning the `geo` library, shape functions derive from the `ShapeFunctionBase` class and are used to define scalar, vector and tensor fields deriving from `FieldBase`.
+The two main classes of shape functions are `UnstructuredShapeFunction`, which is particle-based, and the subclasses of `MeshShapeFunction` (e.g. `Linear`), which define Lagrange polynomials on implementations of `MeshBase` (e.g. `Grid`).

 # Usage